-If you add a private video to a password-protected Album, anyone with the password to the Album will be able to watch any private videos within it, without having to enter any additional passwords.
+If you add a private video to a password-protected album, anyone with the password to the album will be able to watch any private videos within it, without having to enter any additional passwords.
 This method is great if you want to share groups of private videos with your friends and family.

 Sharing an album

-Hover over your profile image in the top navigation bar, then click Collections, then click View All next to your Albums.
+Go to your Video Manager and click "Albums" on the left sidebar, or hover over your profile image in the top navigation bar, then click "Collections," then click "View All" next to your albums.

 Hover over the album you want to share, then click the “Share” button that appears over the album (it looks like a little paper airplane).
 A lightbox will appear with options to get a link to share on social media, or input email addresses and send to recipients that way.